Burial

-Methods of burial may be heavily ritualized and can include natural burial (sometimes called "green burial"); embalming or mummification; and the use of containers for the dead, such as shrouds, coffins, grave liners, and burial vaults, all of which can retard decomposition of the body.
+Methods of burial may be heavily ritualized and can include natural burial (sometimes called "green burial"); embalming or mummification; and the use of containers for the dead, such as shrouds, coffins, grave liners, and burial vaults, all of which can slow decomposition of the body.
 Sometimes objects or grave goods are buried with the body, which may be dressed in fancy or ceremonial garb.
-Depending on the culture, the way the body is positioned may have great significance.
+Depending on the culture, the manner in which the body is positioned may have great significance.

 The location of the burial may be determined by taking into account concerns surrounding health and sanitation, religious concerns, and cultural practices.
 Some cultures keep the dead close to provide guidance to the living, while others "banish" them by locating burial grounds at a distance from inhabited areas.
 Some religions consecrate special ground to bury the dead, and some families build private family cemeteries.

 Most modern cultures document the location of graves with headstones, which may be inscribed with information and tributes to the deceased.
 However, some people are buried in anonymous or secret graves for various reasons.
 Sometimes multiple bodies are buried in a single grave either by choice (as in the case of married couples), due to space concerns, or in the case of mass graves as a way to deal with many bodies at once.

 Alternatives to burial include cremation (and subsequent interment), burial at sea and cryopreservation.
 Some human cultures may bury the remains of beloved animals.
-Humans are not the only species to bury their dead; the practice has been observed in chimpanzees, elephants, and possibly dogs.

 History

-Intentional burial, particularly with grave goods, may be one of the earliest detectable forms of religious practice since, as Philip Lieberman suggests, it may signify a "concern for the dead that transcends daily life."
-Evidence suggests that the Neanderthals were the first human species to practice burial behavior and intentionally bury their dead, doing so in shallow graves along with stone tools and animal bones.
+Intentional burial, particularly with grave goods, may be one of the earliest detectable forms of religious practice since, as Philip Lieberman suggests, it may signify a "concern for the dead that transcends daily life".
+Evidence points to the Neanderthals as the first human species known to practice burial behavior and to intentionally bury their dead; they did so using shallow graves furnished with stone tools and animal bones.
 Exemplary sites include Shanidar in Iraq, Kebara Cave in Israel and Krapina in Croatia.
-Some scholars, however, argue that these bodies may have been disposed of for secular reasons.
+Some scholars, however, argue that such "buried" bodies may have been disposed of for secular reasons.